 Essay: On the Great Bike Lane Debate

-For residents of our area, the debate started in late 2012 with the opening of the much-argued-over route 202 bypass.
+(2018) For residents of our area, the debate started in late 2012 with the opening of the much-argued-over route 202 bypass.
 The bypass highway, once referred to as the Piedmont Expressway, had been laid fallow by four decades of back and forth bickering and debating.
 While many people wanted a high volume road to simplify getting around the county, people wanted to make sure it didn’t impact them, as sort of Nimbyism.
-Homeowners were alerted their property was in the crosshairs when land was needed for the roadway, but they went ahead and purchased anyway.
+Potential homeowners were alerted a property was in the crosshairs when land was needed for the roadway, but they went ahead and purchased anyway.

 This two generation argument left a strange fixture in our area.
-To circumnavigate Doylestown, one got on the briefest of four-lane highways that either intersected with a hamlet stoplight, forced one onto an exit ramp, or one could stare at a pile of stones with a Road Closed sign wedged into it.
-It was the strangest of feelings to get on what felt like a superhighway for a short amount of time before avoiding the road going nowhere.
+To circumnavigate Doylestown, one got on the briefest of four-lane highways that either intersected with a hamlet stoplight, forced one onto an exit ramp, or stare at a pile of stones with a Road Closed sign wedged into it.
+It was the strangest of feelings to get on what felt like a superhighway for a short amount of time before avoiding multiple roads going nowhere.

 Attached to the side of the Parkway are three items of note: immediately painted onto the shoulder is a bike line.
 Paralleling the road proper is a multi-purpose lane initially intended for walkers and runners.
-In between these two paved areas is an expensive length of split rail fencing.
+In between these two paved areas is an expensive length of split rail fencing on a laughable strip of grass.
 Bike lanes have been increasing in presence around the Doylestown region and the bypass was not to be left out.
 One could ride her bike from Doylestown to Montgomery County some ten miles hence without exiting a bike lane.
 That is certainly progress from two decades ago.

 But no sooner did the 202 Parkway open then it had its first issue.
 For starters, the first accident on the Parkway was within the first few hours.
 With its fluctuating elevation cars went much faster than the posted speed limit.
 This led to crashes – or at the very least – people regularly leaving the roadway.
-It was immediately obvious where crashes happened as the split rail fence became a weekly casualty.
+It is obvious where crashes happened as the split rail fences became a weekly casualties.

-As a matter of fact the split rail fence was busted up so badly that the townships were forced to make a decision.
+As a matter of fact the split rail fence was busted up so badly that PennDOT made a decision.
 Due to the repair costs of the fence the split rails were abandoned in favor of brown rubber straps.
-The aesthetic appeal of country living was vacated by something easier to repair when someone slid off the road.
+The aesthetic appeal of country living was vacated by something easier to repair when a motorists left the road.
 But cars went off so frequently that even the straps were even abandoned in places.
-Either reflector poles or no barriers at all occupy places once delineated by a good ol’ wooden fence.
+Either reflector poles or no barriers at all now occupy places delineated by a good ol’ wooden fence.

 The debate does not end there.
 Some cyclists have stated the risk of riding in the bike lane is not worth the reward of being considered a member of traffic.
 This creates the question of what happens to the validity of bike lanes when cyclists avoid them for safety reasons?
 Certainly the 202 Parkway planners wouldn't consider this a safe egress.
 The debate rages if cyclists abandon the cycling lane, will there be a waterfall effect along other cycling corridors, a ‘brushing back’ so to speak?